 No longer are they monolithic; employing Sony's new Ambient Flow design, the rear is now curved, with the larger XZ2 sandwiching its aluminium core between Gorilla Glass 5 front and rear, while the smaller phone settles for a polycarbonate back.

 - Read more: Sony Xperia XZ2 initial review

 - Read more: Sony Xperia XZ2 Compact initial review

 - Best smartphones available to buy today

 - The best Android phone: which is the top Android phone to buy today?

 Both curve across the rear, which is quite a shift for Sony design and something we've not seen since the introduction of the Xperia Z in 2013.
 With that rear curve, there's a repositioning of the camera and fingerprint sensor on the rear too.

 That camera is a highlight, with Sony boosting its stacked sensor Motion Eye camera with a custom ISP co-developed with Qualcomm and integrated into the Snapdragon 845 platform which powers the phone.

-The camera also boast super slow-motion at 960 frames per second, now also boosted to Full HD resolution, beating Samsung's offering in the new Galaxy S9.
+The camera also boasts super slow-motion at 960 frames per second, now also boosted to Full HD resolution, beating Samsung's offering in the new Galaxy S9.

 Waterproofing, X-Reality HDR upscaling on the display and Android Oreo complete the rest of the package, with just one more little surprise: there's no 3.5mm headphone socket.